db0company/Gallery/README.md

 You can modify the gallery style!
 Edit the `gallery.css` file with your own colors.

-##### My website stop immediatly when I launch it
+##### My website stops immediatly when I launch it

 An exception is thrown when the configuration file is invalid.
 Have a look at the [configuration file part](#configuration-file) of this README.

-##### Thumbnails are now displaying
+##### Thumbnails are not being displayed

-Don't forget to launch the `./generate_thumbnail.sh` script to generate them!
+Don't forget to launch the `./generate_thumbnails.sh` script to generate them!

-If you are sure that they have been generated, check if the folder path you provide in the configuration file is correct (exists, have sufficient permissions, ...).
+If you are sure that they have been generated, check if the folder path you provide in the configuration file is correct (exists, has sufficient permissions, ...).

+##### Unbound module Gallery

+In OCaml and Ocsigen, file order is important.
+So, in your Makefile and in your configuration file, don't forget to put pathname before gallery, and gallery before the file which is calling gallery functions!

 ##### What is Ocsigen and why should I use it for my website?

-Ocsigen is a powerful web server and framework in OCaml.
+Ocsigen is a powerful web server and framework written in OCaml.

-Ocsigen makes possible to write Web applications, client and server side, using OCaml, a very expressive and safe programming language.
+Ocsigen makes it possible to write Web applications, client and server side, using OCaml, a very expressive and safe programming language.

 * Same language and libraries for client and server parts
 * No need to encode data before sending it